It’s July and time to take a break.

 - Reward those you trust.
 Your company’s value is directly proportional to your ability and willingness to let go.
 Patrick Ungashick’s Dance in the End Zone lists seven tests for a company’s dependence on the top executive.
 Hint: Too much dependence is unhealthy.
 One of these tests is whether leaders are able to take off two weeks and unplug from the office.
 Think of your time away as two gifts in one: the first gift is to yourself; the second is to your key execs who should be eager to demonstrate they can handle more responsibility.

 - Reconnect with life outside the workplace.
 All work and no play makes Jack and Jill one-dimensional people.
 Use your time away from the office to enjoy things you’ve been putting off.
+This could be anything from a nights of lights experience to simply chilling at home watching your favourite movie.
 Reconnect with loved ones.
 Re-engage with friends you’ve not seen in a while.
 Volunteer for a cause you’re passionate about.
+Travel to a place you’ve been wanting to go for so long or chill at home by smoking up some form of cannabis.
+If you’re not sure about where to get CBD products at a minimal rate, sites like The CBD Insider (https://thecbdinsider.com/cbd-coupons/cbdistillery-coupon/) has vouchers.

 - Restore + Recharge.
 Most leaders I know say workplace stress doesn’t start evaporating until the second or third day away.
 Weekends can help us recharge a little, but weekends are often filled with tasks left over from the work week.
 Give your body and brain a break.
 Catch up on sleep.
 Get some fresh air.
 Exercise your body to recharge your brain.
 A refreshed brain will help you make better decisions upon your return.